7 Quizzes to Find Out Am I Toxic?

 Have you found yourself wondering: Why do I keep doing the same things wrong?
 Why am I trapped in this cycle of negative behavior?
 Why don’t I have lasting relationships?
 How can I stop being a toxic person?

 The truth is, you may have some unhealthy behaviors that are driving others away.
 Toxic traits are hard for our loved ones to handle, so many people prefer to remain silent or slowly fade out of our lives to avoid making a scene.
 But, you can correct these patterns in your life when you become aware of what’s going wrong.
 Try this Am I Toxic QUIZ? and it will get you started on the right path.

 Am I Toxic Quiz

 If you want to test whether you are the one with the toxic traits, take the: AM I TOXIC?
 Quiz NOW!
-This quiz will help you find out if you are a toxic partner, toxic friend, toxic parent, and/or toxic co-worker.
+This quiz will help you find out — Are you toxic?
+Are you a toxic partner, toxic friend, toxic parent, and/or toxic co-worker?

 What is a toxic person?

 A toxic person has many bad behaviors and traits that rub others the wrong way.
 The toxic traits are usually developed to help protect their fragile self-esteem.
 A person struggling with toxic emotions and traits is usually insecure, fearful of rejection & abandonment, prideful, jealous, lonely, and drenched in unworthiness.